De La Salle Canlubang

-In 2012, the administrators of De La Salle University–Manila and De La Salle Canlubang approved the integration of DLSC to DLSU, becoming the DLSU Science & Technology Complex or DLSU Leandro V. Locsin Campus, which was later renamed to De La Salle University – Laguna Campus.
+In 2012, the administrators of De La Salle University and De La Salle Canlubang approved the integration of DLSC to DLSU, becoming the DLSU Science & Technology Complex or the DLSU Leandro V. Locsin Campus, which was later renamed to De La Salle University – Laguna Campus.

 History

 The Brothers of the Christian Schools, officially known as Fratres Scholarum Christianarum or FSC, is a congregation dedicated to the teachings espoused by Saint Jean Baptiste de La Salle.

 The first De La Salle School in the Philippines was opened on June 16, 1911, along General Luna, Paco, Manila at the request of the Archbishop of Manila.
 In 1921, the school was moved to its present site on Taft Avenue.
 Unable to accommodate requests for admission to the elementary grades, they had to revert an earlier policy not to expand.
 To date, they have spread out to different provinces.
 The Brothers have since opened in Greenhills, Antipolo, Lipa, Bacolod, Iligan, Dasmarinas, and Alabang.
 They have also undertaken supervision of some schools in Manila, Cavite, Bataan, Cebu, Bukidnon, Surigao del Sur, Negros Occidental, Masbate, Capiz, and Ozamis.
 Today they are known as De La Salle Supervised Schools.

 Around 1977, the idea of having another La Salle School, this time in the Laguna area was conceptualized.
 This was when Architect Lindy Locsin, then a member of Manila's De La Salle University (DLSU) board of Trustees, offered to donate several hectares of his family's land to La Salle.
 In 1997, this generous donation of the Locsins was realized.
 La Salle purchased additional contiguous lands making De La Salle Canlubang a sprawling fifty-hectare campus.

 Laguna is fast becoming the country's industrial and technological site.
 Its large, industrial companies presently make it the home of the first Science Technological Park.
 In response to the ever-quickening pace of scientific and technological development of modern times, the concept of a three-level science and technology oriented school took root.
 Hence, De La Salle Canlubang (DLSC) was established in June 2003 in order to address the educational concerns of our nation with its youth as its strength.
 They are envisioned to be grounded on science and technological skills cloaked in the ideals of St. La Salle as an answer to the demands and challenges of the 21st century.